Cell Phone Security and Secrets

-The main problem is no communication connectivity and telecommunications will breakdown
+The main problem is no communication connectivity and

 Satellite phones work in emergencies, transmit calls through networks of low-earth-orbiting satellites technically capable of transmitting calls anywhere on earth, BUT they have the drawback of not working inside buildings and being much heavier and more expensive than cell phones.
 Trusting cell phones to work in many emergency situations can be dangerous or fatal.